A number of years ago, we made our own cat tree, and our wonderful cats have been in love with it ever since.

 My cats have two cat towers and two scratching posts.
-One scratching post is wall mounted and they never show interest in it.
-One is a heart shaped pink fluffy thing which keeps Miss Amber content.
-(The pink fluffy things has recently been retired and replaced with a 7 foot cat tower - due to simple wear and tear!)
+One scratching post is wall mounted, and they never show interest in it.
+One is a heart-shaped, pink fluffy thing that keeps Miss Amber content.
+(The pink fluffy thing has recently been retired and replaced with a 7-foot cat tower, due to simple wear and tear!)
 The other two are more robust.
-Do you know how to build your own cat condo?
-Read on to find out!

 Basically, we have a few suggestions we think will work: